Frank Stefanko: Photographing Bruce Springsteen

 Stefanko was a resident of Haddonfield, New Jersey, for many years.

 "Springsteen hadn't recorded anything in quite a while.
 The Darkness On The Edge Of Town album that we worked on back in 1978... was kind of like his re-emergence.
 He had been kind of out of the loop for a few years and was coming back", quotes Stefanko.
 The two men spent several days shooting photos in and around Haddonfield and Camden, NJ, as well as in Stefanko's Haddonfield home.
 The album cover of Darkness, which features Springsteen lounging against pale-flowered, Cabbage Rose wall-paper, was taken in Stefanko's bedroom in 1978.
 The entire E-Street Band came down, and were photographed in the same environs.
-Springsteen's reaction to those sessions appears in the introduction to Stefanko's book Days of Hope and Dreams: "The pictures were raw....their directness, their toughness, were what I wanted for my music at that time."

 In Springsteen's autobiography, Born to Run, he describes Stefanko's photos as "...stark.
 He managed to strip away your celebrity, your artifice....They were lovely and true....he naturally intuited the conflicts I was struggling to come to terms with."

 In September 2016, when Springsteen released his autobiography, he chose Stefanko's 1978 photograph titled "Corvette Winter" to be on the cover.
 It depicts Springsteen leaning on the front of his Corvette, with a Haddonfield, New Jersey, home and porch behind him.
-It seems to depict Springsteen's lyrics: "From your front porch to my front seat, the door is open but the ride ain't free."
-The Corvette image also appears on the CD Chapter and Verse, and on the Official 2017 calendar.
+The Corvette image also appears on the CD Chapter and Verse.